SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 ## 1.Try login smaba client

+Two ways:

-Try to login samba client on VM Debian via terminal, and access to the services
+1.Try to login samba client on VM Debian via terminal, and access to the

-of samba server on Host macOS.
+services of samba server on Host macOS.

+2.Try to login samba client on Host macOS via terminal, and access to the

+services of samba server on VM Debian.

-### 1.1try case
+### 1.1try case with access samba server on Host macOS from VM Debian

+#### 1.1.1 Case Combat

 1.Case0001